 129. Play with

 Action, activity, relax, engage in

-- I have no interest to play with you.
+- I have no interest in playing with you.

 130. Popular for

 - Cricket is a popular game for some people.

 131. Pray for

 - I prefer the song to listen to now.

 133. Respect for

 - We should have enough respect for our parents.